 what the dam San Jacinto is used for.

 Until the early 1960s, traditional cultivation methods were practiced.
 The vines are raised on pepper trees and cultivated in a row culture between the trees.
-In the mid-1970s, the construction of large wine and wine cellars began in Tarija.
+The mid-1970s began in Tarija, the construction of large wine and wine cellars.
 But with imported from Argentina vine material was also the phylloxera

 introduced, which caused great devastation.
 In 1986, a development program began in cooperation with the United Nations.
 The viticulture center "Centro Vitivinicola de Tarija" (CEVITA) was built, planted a documentation and Vitis-Vinifera varieties and installed laboratory and cellar rooms.